aollivierre/docs/Apple/Renewal/Readme2.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---
-📝 Created and maintained by [Your Organization Name]
+📝 Created and maintained by Abdullah Ollivierre
 ```

-Would you like me to modify any section or add additional information to this README?